 Who to contact

-If you have any questions about this notice or about how we use or share member information, contact the HAP and HAP Midwest Health Plan Office of Compliance by mail at:
+If you have any questions about this notice or about how we use or share member information, mail a written request to:

 Detroit, MI 48202